apeskinian/apeskinian/README.md

 # [![Matthew Aitken](/assets/apeskinian_banner.png)](https://www.apeskinian.com/)

-I'm a software developer with a strong foundation in technical problem-solving, precision, and project management.
-Bringing a unique blend of creativity, technical craftsmanship, and a proven ability to learn and adapt quickly to new technologies, I love making things both in the digital and analogue world.
+I'm a software developer with a strong foundation in technical problem-solving, precision, and project management—backed by a distinction-grade diploma in Full Stack Software Development.
+I bring a unique blend of creativity, technical craftsmanship, and a proven ability to learn and adapt quickly to new technologies.

-Before embarking on my developer career I've previously had 18 years experience in the creative industry as an Architectural modelmaker, see my portfolio of everything [here](https://www.apeskinian.com)!
+Before transitioning into tech, I spent 18 years in the creative industry as an architectural modelmaker, delivering complex physical builds to exacting standards.
+I love making things, whether it's clean, maintainable code or intricate analogue creations.

+Explore my full portfolio of digital and physical projects [here](https://www.apeskinian.com)!

 ## I'm currently...
 1. Seeking my first role as a developer